skumble27/python-api-challenge/README.md

 **Figure 1: Latitude vs Temperature**

-As seen in Figure 1, as the coordinates approach the latitude of zero, the maximum temperatures begin to increase, which in turn, supports the previous hypothesis that closer proximity to the equator results in high daily temperatures.

 ![Latitude vs Humidity](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/Latitude_vs_Humidity.png)

 **Figure 2: Latitude vs Humidity**

-Although the data from Figure 1 indicates a correlation between latitude and temperatures, the humidity factor, on the other hand, appears to have a weak correlation with the latitude coordinates, suggesting that high humidity can occur through various regions on the planet.

 ![Latitude vs Cloudiness](https://raw.githubusercontent.com/skumble27/python-api-challenge/master/Images/Latitude_vs_Cloudiness.png)

 **Figure 3: Latitude vs Cloudiness.**

-As seen with the humidity factor in relation to the latitudes, the same trend is apparent in determining if there is a correlation between latitudes and cloudiness.
-Indeed, upon visualisation of the data in Figure 3, it can be deduced that there is potentially a weak correlation between cloud cover and the coordinates of different regions suggesting that cloud cover is quite ubiquitous within the same latitude, for instance, at latitude of -20, the cloud cover varies significantly.